 - Both documents may be from the same source if the source is a local governmental entity that provides multiple residential services.
 Example: A water and gas bill from the same municipal utility on separate statements are acceptable.
 Statements for the same service for different months are not acceptable.

-NOTE: Remember, all documents presented must contain the individual's name and Texas residential address.
+NOTE: Remember, all documents presented must contain the individual's name and Texas residential address, and must be printed.

 - Current deed, mortgage, monthly mortgage statement, mortgage payment booklet or a residential rental/lease agreement